Kanawha Valley Veterinary Emergency Hospital

 FEES

-Our Exam and Emergency fee is $100 before midnight and $150 between midnight and 8am.
+The emergency examination fee for cats and dogs is $125 before midnight and $175 between midnight and 8am.

 Any tests, medications, or treatments are additional.
 Our doctors will be glad to provide an estimate for any treatments or procedures that are recommended.